-- 1. Category A - a.
+- 1. Category A

+- a.
 UBs/KBs;

-b.
-Foreign banks and branches or subsidiaries of foreign banks, regardless of unimpaired capital; and c.
+- b.
+Foreign banks and branches or subsidiaries of foreign banks, regardless of unimpaired capital; and

+- c.
 Banks, trust department of qualified banks and other trust entities with additional derivatives authority, pursuant to Sec.
 X611 regardless of classification, category and capital position.

 - 2. Category B

 - a.
 TBs;

 - b.
 QBs;

-c.
+- c.
 Trust department of qualified banks and other trust entities;

 - d.
 National Coop Banks; and

 - e.
 NBFIs with quasi-banking functions.

 - 3. Category C

 - a.
 RBs;

 - b.
 NSSLAs;

 - c.
 Local Coop Banks; and

 - d.
 Pawnshops.

-The above categories include their subsidiaries and affiliates engaged in allied activities and other FIs which are subject to BSP risk-based and consolidated supervision: Provided, That an external auditor who has been selected by the BSP to audit covered entities under Category A is automatically qualified to audit entities under Category B and C and if selected by the BSP to audit covered entities under Category B is automatically qualified to audit entities under Category B is automatically qualified to audit entities under Category B is automatically qualified to audit entities under Category C.
+The above categories include their subsidiaries and affiliates engaged in allied activities and other FIs which are subject to BSP risk-based and consolidated supervision: Provided, That an external auditor who has been selected by the BSP to audit covered entities under Category A is automatically qualified to audit entities under Category B and C and if selected by the BSP to audit covered entities under Category B is automatically qualified to audit entities under Category C.